hihiz20/nova-american-diet/README.md

 <details>
 <summary><b>Q5.
-What and how many known ingredients are present in NOVA 3 and NOVA 4 that cause health problems?
+What ingredients in NOVA 3 and NOVA 4 contribute to health risks that are found in popular food category when consumed frequently?
 (In progress)</b></summary>
 <br>

-The previous question explores the common ingredients found in NOVA 3 and NOVA 4 that could contribute to health issues.
-Since the result was limited, base ingredients such as water, sugar, and salt dominated the top 20 list - overshadowing the additives and industrial ingredients classified under NOVA 3 and NOVA 4.
-This next question aims to narrow the ingredients down to focus on how much additives and industrial ingredients are presently found in popular food categories.
+The previous question explores the common ingredients found in NOVA 3 and NOVA 4 that could contribute to health issues when frequently consumed.
+Since the result was limited, base ingredients such as salt, sugar, water, citric acid, folic acid, and others dominated the top 20 list - overshadowing the additives and industrial ingredients classified under NOVA 4.

+Although salt and sugar are classified as NOVA 3 ingredients, the previous research question assumes all NOVA 3 ingredients will be present (salt, sugar, honey, vinegar, and oil) based on the popular food categories.
+However, while NOVA 3 is fully studied, their ingredients that are classified as NOVA 3 are exhaustive.
+On the other hand, NOVA 4 ingredients are not exhaustive and may continue to grow as food technology and science advance, introducing new additives and industrial ingredients into the food supply.
+The NOVA 4 markers used in this study are based on the categories defined by Monteiro et al. (2019) and represent the most commonly identified markers of ultra-processing, but they are not a complete list.

+This question aims to narrow the ingredients down to focus on how many ingredients that are classified as NOVA 3  and NOVA 4 are presently found in popular food categories.
+The visualization containing the most additives and industrial ingredients (NOVA 4) provided below are not exhaustive.

 </details>